Omi Mouna: Or, My Fantastic Encounter with My Great Grandmother

 About the Creator

-Born in Antwerp of a Flemish mother and a Tunisian father, Mohsen El Gharbi attended the International Theater School LASSAAD (Brussels).
-He continued his training with Ariane Mouchkine, Dario Fo, and Yoshi Oida.
-He has lived in Montreal since 1997.
+Mohsen El Gharbi is an author, actor and director born in Antwerp by a Flemish mother and a Tunisian father.
+Mohsen is a graduate of the LASSAAD International Theatre School (Jacques Lecoq pedagogy, Brussels).
+He refined his training with Ariane Mouchkine, Dario Fo, Yoshi Oida.
+He has been living in Montreal since 1997.

 “Charismatic, versatile, this gifted artist (…) deconstructs before our eyes the various sources of his cultural baggage, manifesting dozens of lives to find the meaning of his own.” – Marie-Christiane Hellot, Revue Jeu

 Special Thanks & Acknowledgement

 Collectif Honey Haloua

 Canada Council for the Arts

 Producer: L’Acteur en Marche & Collectif Honey Haloua

 Translation : Leanna Brodie

 Artistic advisor for the English version & diction coach : Zach Fraser